 Each year the Team prepares an Annual Report for the Governor, New Mexico Legislators, Cabinet Secretaries, professionals from state and local government and non-profit agencies, and other stakeholders.
 The Annual Report is a tool for educating the public about the dynamics and the potential lethality of intimate partner and sexual violence.
-The report is available on the Team's website which can be found at http://emed.unm.edu/cipre/programs/intimate-partner-violence-death-review/index.html.
+The report is available on the Team's website which can be found at https://isr.unm.edu/centers/new-mexico-statistical-analysis-center/ipvdrt/index.html.
 The website is an additional medium for providing information to the general public, as it also links visitors to each of our member agency websites, including available domestic and sexual violence resources across the state.
-The Team additionally has a website that contains multi-year data.
-The website can accessed at https://ipydrt.health.unm.edu/
+The website also contains multi-year data.